 When the student has passed the Qualifying Exam, the Dissertation Proposal has been accepted by the committee, and the Qualifying Examination Results form (see preceding paragraph) has been signed via DocuSign by all members of the student's committee, the student must return the signed form of the Qualifying Exam Results to the Graduate Program Administrator, who will then send the student the online form to apply for Candidacy with the Graduate School.
-In the application for Candidacy with the Graduate School.
-In the Application for Candidacy with the Graduate School, the student has to list all official members of the Dissertation Committee, which the student should discuss in advance with the Major Advisor(s) and the committee members.
+In the application for Candidacy with the Graduate School, the student has to list all official members of the Dissertation Committee, which the student should discuss in advance with the Major Advisor(s) and the committee members.
 A student is not officially in Candidacy until the online form listing all members of the Dissertation Committee has been approved by the Graduate School.

-Following the Qualifying Exam, each student should also check with the Graduate Program Administrator to be sure all the degree requirements (e.g., coursework) have been or will be met well in advance of the Dissertation Defense.
+After the Qualifying Exam, each student should check with the Graduate Program Administrator to be sure all the degree requirements (e.g., coursework) will be met well in advance of the Dissertation Defense.

 All students are expected to make reasonable progress toward the degree.
 Once a student has been admitted to Candidacy for the Ph.D., the Dissertation Committee will meet with the student annually to review progress.
 It is the student's responsibility to set up these annual meetings.
 After each of the annual meetings, the student will prepare a written summary of recommendations that emerged from the meeting, the Annual Dissertation Committee Meeting Self-Report.
-See https://integrativebio.utexas.edu/eebgraduate-program/current-students-eeb/annual-review-of-graduate-student-progress.
+See link to Forms at <a href="https://integrativebio.utexas.edu/eeb-graduate-program/current-students-eeb/annual-review-of-graduate-program/current-students-eeb/annual-program/current-students-eeb/annual-program/current-students-eeb/annual-program/current-students-eeb/annual-program/current-students-eeb/annual-p student-progress.
 Each member of the committee will indicate approval by signing the Annual Dissertation Committee Meeting Self-Report, and the final signed document has to be submitted by the student to the Graduate Program Administrator to become part of the student's file.
 The Annual Dissertation Committee Meeting Self-Report must be submitted by November 1st of each year.
-Together with the Annual Student Self-Assessment (also due November 1st of each year), the Annual Dissertation Committee Meeting Self-Report is used by the EEB Graduate Student Evaluation Committee in its annual review of graduate student progress. and both reports are important evidence when the Committee awards merit fellowships and research and travel funds.
-Flagrant or repeated violation of filing the Student SelfAssessment and the Committee Meeting Self-Report may affect a students' eligibility for TA/RA appointments or fellowships.
-A formal meeting of the Dissertation Committee can be requested at any time by the student, or any member of the Dissertation Committee.
+Together with the Annual Student Self-Assessment (also due November 1st of each year), the Annual Dissertation Committee Meeting Self-Report is used by the EEB Graduate Student Evaluation Committee in its annual review of graduate student progress, and both reports are important evidence when the Committee awards merit fellowships and research and travel funds.
+Flagrant or repeated violation of filing the Student Self-Assessment and the Committee Meeting Self-Report may affect a students' eligibility for TA/RA appointments or fellowships.
+A formal meeting of the Dissertation Committee.